Hochopepper/SwordToShield/Dev/Development.md

 ### Write Spell Compendium: 5th level Spells
 Write Spells to be used with 5th level spell slots

-### Write Spell Compendium: 6th level Spells
-Write Spells to be used with 6th level spell slots

 # Development Backlog